Description

 - American-made

-- Authentic design
+- Authentic 1917 design

-- 100% nylon
+- 100% premium nylon

-- Canvas heading
+- Strong canvas heading

-- Brass grommets
+- Rust-resistant brass grommets

 Note: Never use a hot iron on your flag without first reading our flag ironing instructions.

-Indoor Arizona Flag
+Arizona Flag Meaning and History

 Col. Harris’s design is split into two halves.
 The bottom half is the same national blue as the United States flag.
 The top half has thirteen alternating red and yellow rays that represent the 13 original colonies.
-These are designed to look like a setting sun because Arizona is a state in the west.
-The red and yellow colors are taken from the Spanish flags that were carried by Coronado when he came to Arizona in 1540.
-The large copper star in the middle represents Arizona and the fact that it is the largest producer of copper in the United States.
+These are designed to look like a setting sun, representing Arizona’s location in the southwest.

 Other Details